 - Challenge BAC results: If an individual were to be deemed intoxicated during a field sobriety test, they would be given a Breathalyzer to determine their BAC.
 The readings that these machines give can be flawed for various reasons such as being improperly maintained or due to user error.
 What also needs to be taken into account is the fact that the body processes alcohol at different rates so the BAC an individual had while driving may have been below the legal limit but after having been given the Breathalyzer they may have processed more alcohol and given a higher BAC reading.

 Given that receiving a DUI is probably one of the most serious life events to occur to anyone, it is important to retain a lawyer that can help.
+Doing so will ease any anxiety and stress you may be currently feeling.
 Building a strong, effective case is not easy and cannot be done by just any lawyer.
 It involves a lot of intensive research and a deep knowledge of DUI law.
 Hire a lawyer that will fight for your rights!